Bezzera Unica Espresso Machine Review

 - Single-boiler prosumer espresso machine with PID and E61 grouphead

 - Italian-made with the exceptional build quality and commercial-grade stainless-steel parts

 I have been using this machine for 3 weeks now, and it makes consistently great espresso.
 It is the best value for a machine that comes with an E61 group and PID.– Anthony I., Customer

 Bezzera Unica espresso machine is a perfect entry point into the prosumer espresso machine market.
 It features PID temperature settings and E61 grouphead (essential for beautiful espresso) but without the added expense of a dual boiler.

 Of course, a machine like this with just one boiler comes with its pros and cons.
 Let’s find out what they are, so you’ll know if it’s the right Bezzera espresso machine for you.

 Brewing Capacity – 3/5

 The Bezzera Unica is known as a “single boiler dual-use” (SBDU) prosumer espresso machine.
-It is equipped with a vibration pump and a 0.5-litre copper boiler.
+It is equipped with a vibration pump and a 0.5-liter copper boiler.
 This style of machine uses the same boiler for both brewing coffee and steaming milk.
 As a result, you can’t do both at the same time.
 Why?
 Because you need to wait for the boiler temperature to readjust in-between.

 If you make a lot of milky drinks, this waiting time will be frustrating, and it can negatively affect the quality of your drink.
 But suppose you mostly drink pure espresso shots, Americanos, and only the occasional latte or cappuccino.
 In that case, an SBDU machine is a fantastic way to get prosumer quality at a reasonable price.